steamedcotton/airtable-loader/README.md

 # airtable-loader

-This is a simple loader that will load data from an [Airtable](https://airtable.com/) table at build time using the settings provided in a `.airtable` file.
+This is a [webpack loader](https://webpack.js.org/loaders/) that will load data from an [Airtable](https://airtable.com/) table at build time using the settings provided in a `.airtable` file.
+This then "packs" in the data into the Javascript that is produced.

 ## Install